hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/SC_clustercells_loadObj.png" width="800">
 </p>

-We can visualize the cells per cluster using the UMAP:
+We can visualize the cells per cluster for each sample using the UMAP:

 ```r
 # UMAP of cells in each cluster by sample